Robert Santos: Career

 Santos has worked at the University of Michigan's Survey Research Center, NORC at the University of Chicago, and the Institute for Survey Research at Temple University.
 He was the 116th president of the American Statistical Association, 2013-2014 president of the American Association of Public Opinion Research, and a member of the National Center for Health Statistics board of counselors.
 Santos was the vice president for statistical methods and chief methodologist at the Urban Institute in Washington, D.C.

 Santos was confirmed as United States Census Bureau Director by the U.S. Senate on November 4, 2021, and was sworn in on January 5, 2022.
 Santos is of Mexican American heritage.
 He is the first Latino person to serve as permanent, Senate-approved director of the Census Bureau (James F. Holmes, a Black man, was acting director of the Census Bureau in January-October 1998).

-In 2006 Santos was recipient of the American Statistical Association's Founders Award.
+In 2006 Santos was recipient of the American Statistical Association Founders Award.

+In 2023 he was awarded an honorary doctorate by North Carolina State University.